Stocks rise globally on Fed; Greece still a concern

 "Gradualism for rate increases is a soothing message for the market," said Alan Gayle, senior investment strategist and director of asset allocation at RidgeWorth Investments in Atlanta.
 "September remains on the table, but the downward drift in the forecasts for next year means the increases will happen gradually, and that's a relief for investors."

-The benchmark 10-year U.S. Treasury note fell 5/32 in price, pushing the yield up to 2.3237 percent.
-The U.S. dollar index, which measures the greenback against a basket of currencies, fell 0.3 percent.
-The dollar fell 0.4 percent against the yen.
+The benchmark 10-year U.S. Treasury note US10YT=RR fell 5/32 in price, pushing the yield up to 2.3237 percent.
+The U.S. dollar index .DXY, which measures the greenback against a basket of currencies, fell 0.3 percent.
+The dollar fell 0.4 percent against the yen JPY=.

 The situation in Greece remains a concern for investors.
 Euro zone leaders will hold an emergency summit on Monday to try to avert a default after bank withdrawals accelerated and government revenue slumped as Athens and its international creditors remain deadlocked over a debt deal.